Kenaf: Characteristics

-It is an annual or biennial herbaceous plant (rarely a short-lived perennial) growing to 1.5-3.5 m tall with a woody base.
+It is an annual, biennial, or a short-lived perennial herbaceous plant, growing to 1.5-3.5 m tall with a woody base.
 The stems are 1-2 cm diameter, often but not always branched.
 The leaves are 10-15 cm long and variable in shape; leaves near the base of the stems are deeply lobed (3 to 7 lobes) and leaves near the top of the stem are shallowly lobed or unlobed lanceolate.
 The flowers are 8-15 cm in diameter.
 The flower base color can be white, yellow, or purple, and the white and yellow flowers are dark purple in the center.
 The fruit is a capsule 2 cm in diameter and contains several seeds.